zigazoo logo

 That’s exactly the goal of the app Zigazoo.
 It claims to be a place where people can create freely and make genuine connections “through positive, authentic social media built on ethical algorithms.”

 So the question is, is it really a safe social media platform for kids?
-Based on our research, Zigazoo is a step in the right direction for a more genuine social media experience — but it still has its pitfalls.
-So before your kid becomes a Zigazooer, let’s take a closer look at the app itself.
+Based on our research, Zigazoo is definitely a step in the right direction for a more genuine social media experience.
+In fact, it was created by parents who wanted to give other parents a social media they could trust for their kids.
+But before your kid becomes a Zigazooer, let’s take a closer look at its features to ensure it’s safe for them.

 Harmful Content 😲